microsoftgraph/msgraph-sample-botframework/tutorial/01-intro.md

 - An Azure subscription.
 If you do not have one, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 > [!NOTE]
-> This tutorial was written with .NET Core SDK version 3.1.401.
+> This tutorial was written with the following versions.
 The steps in this guide may work with other versions, but that has not been tested.
+>
+> - .NET Core SDK version 5.0.203
+> - Bot Framework Emulator 4.1.3
+> - ngrok 2.3.40

 ## Feedback